Txus5012/WFRP4e-Endeavours/README.md

 ![Installation](https://user-images.githubusercontent.com/87753744/217327313-8a8f35db-e75c-4780-99dc-03b85a130f7d.jpg)

 ## Instructions
-Activate the module and import the macro into your world.
+Activate the module and import the macros into your world.
 You don't have to import the items.

+### Endeavours

-Select the token(s) that can make endeavours and execute the macro.
+Select the token(s) that can make endeavours and execute the "WFRP4e Endeavours" macro.
 The player(s) will be prompted to select an endeavour:

 ![Endeavours Dialog](https://user-images.githubusercontent.com/87753744/214647333-541fbd6a-45e0-4bed-bea3-7ab9f44e2f9f.jpg)